A Guide to Men's Dress Shirt Collars

 Collars like you wouldn't believe

-Other sites and menswear bloggers might suggest that you should get a collar that counterbalances your face - e.g., if you have a longer face, you should wear spread collars, or if you have a rounder face, you should wear a point collar.
-We think this is bogus.
-You should enjoy a collar that matches your own personal style, and not worry about following someone else's rules for what they feel might look good on you.
-The most important thing is to have a shirt that fits, everything else is personal preference.
+There are some that believe that you should wear a collar that counterbalances your face - e.g., if you have a longer face, you should wear spread collars, or if you have a rounder face, you should wear a point collar.
+We think this is absolutely bogus.
+We believe you can enjoy a collar that matches your own personal style, and not worry about following someone else's rules for what they feel might look good on you.
+Obviously, the most important thing is to have a shirt that fits your unique body type, everything else is personal preference.
+That being said, here is a little guide on the most commonly found dress shirt collar types.

 A Guide to Men's Dress Shirt Collars